Thriving Gluten Free

 Cassava flour seems to be all the buzz on social media!
 I picked it up for the first time just recently at our local organic grocery store.
 I was intrigued at the claims that it could used as a gluten-free and grain-free 1 to 1 substitute for wheat flour recipes, so I quickly put it to the test with an old waffle recipe from back in our gluten-filled days!

 I've only used it a few times so far, but I'm so glad I tried.
 Cassava flour can be pricey, but it was definitely worth it for such an easy grain-free flour substitution.
-My favorite brand of cassava is Otto's.
+My favorite brand Otto's Cassava Flour.
 I'm loving the results and will defintely be using it more frequently because of how versatile it is.

 What ingredients do I need to make these Cassava Flour Waffles?